Tight Bounds for Sparsifying Random CSPs: Introduction

 To formalize this notion of coordinates being irrelevant, we first require the notion of an ``extreme'' tuple.
 Specifically, we say that a tuple $t \in \{0,1\}^r$ is extreme if the distance from $t$ to $R$ is exactly $c$.
 Note that this distance cannot be $\geq c+1$, as then this would imply the existence of an $\mathbf{AND}$ of arity $\geq c+1$.
 So an extreme tuple is one whose distance is the maximum possible.

 Going forward, we restrict our attention to assignments $\psi \in \zo^{nr}$ which are $0^r$-dominant, meaning that for every $i \in [r]$, $|\psi^{-1}(0) \cap V_i| \geq n/2$.
 We will assume that $0^r$ is one such extreme tuple for the relation $R$.
 Note that if $0^r$ were not extreme, then this means that $0^r$ is distance $\leq c-1$ from the relation $R$.
-So, for any assignment $\psi$ such that for every $i \in [r]$, $|\psi^{-1}(0) \cap V_i| \geq n/2$ (i.e., an assignment where in each part, the most common value is a $0$), such an assignment would actually satisfy at least $(n/2)^{n-r+1}$ constraints, a factor $n$ improvement over our crude analysis in \cref{clm:crudeintroub}.
+So, for any assignment $\psi$ such that for every $i \in [r]$, $|\psi^{-1}(0) \cap V_i| \geq n/2$ (i.e., an assignment where in each part, the most common value is a $0$), such an assignment would actually satisfy at least $(n/2)^{r-c+1}$ constraints, a factor $n$ improvement over our crude analysis in \cref{clm:crudeintroub}.
 Thus, the more interesting case is when a tuple (like $0^r$) is distance \emph{exactly} $c$ from $R$.

-Now, with this established, we consider the tuple $t = 0^r$, and assume it is extreme for $R$.
-As mentioned above, let us assume that $0^r$ has distance $c$ from $R$.
-We consider \emph{all} possible sets $S \in \binom{[r]}{c}$ such that $0^r \oplus e_S = e_S \in R$ (corresponding to which bits must be flipped).
+Now, we look at the entire set of tuples in $R$ which are at distance exactly $c$ from $t = 0^r$: formally, we consider \emph{all} possible sets $S \in \binom{[r]}{c}$ such that $0^r \oplus e_S = e_S \in R$ (corresponding to which bits must be flipped).
 For each index $i \in [r]$, we look at whether there exists an $S$ such that $e_S \in R$ and $i \in S$.
 If no such set exists, we say that the coordinate $i$ is \emph{irrelevant}, as intuitively, this coordinate never acts as a witness to the tuple $0^r$ being distance $c$ from $R$.

-In fact, there is an even stronger sense in which so-called irrelevant coordinates are indeed irrelevant:
+In fact, there is an even stronger sense in which so-called irrelevant coordinates are irrelevant:

 \begin{proposition} Let $t = 0^r$ be extreme for $R$.
 Let $I \subseteq [r]$ be the set of all irrelevant coordinates for $t$.
 Then, for any $S$ such that $|S| = c$, and $e_S \in R$, and any $T \subseteq I$, we have that $e_{S \cup T} \in R$. \end{proposition}